voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 # Pluggable Authentication

-The Pluggable Auth feature (sometimes referred to as CAS or Central Authentication Service) added in FiftyOne Teams v1.6.0 introduces a self-contained authentication system, eliminating the need for external dependencies like Auth0.
-This update is particularly advantageous for setups requiring an air-gapped or internal network environment, allowing FiftyOne Teams to operate in "internal mode."
-Key steps for setting up include configuring environmental variables for authentication, selecting authentication providers, and mapping users appropriately.
+Pluggable Authentication (sometimes referred to as CAS or Central Authentication Service) introduces a self-contained authentication system, eliminating the need for external dependencies like Auth0.
+This is particularly advantageous for setups requiring an air-gapped or internal network environment, allowing FiftyOne Teams to operate in "internal mode."

-For organizations upgrading from earlier versions, the transition involves creating a new database dedicated to user and directory data.
-This process includes defining necessary permissions and adjusting settings to align with the **internal mode**'s requirements.
-The internal mode offers benefits such as support for multiple organizations and eliminates the reliance on external authentication services (Auth0).

-The migration guide also covers the integration of authentication providers using the CAS REST API and details the process for migrating user data from Auth0.
-With the addition of JavaScript hooks, FiftyOne Teams can synchronize with corporate directories, offering customizable authentication and authorization solutions.
-This flexibility allows FiftyOne Teams to handle complex authentication scenarios.

-## Using the Super Admin UI
+## Super Admin UI

 This is where you configure the deployment wide configuration of FiftyOne Teams.
-When logging into Fiftyone Teams itself as an admin you are in the context of an organization, and settings there only apply to that organization.
+When logging into FiftyOne Teams itself as an admin you are in the context of an organization, and settings there only apply to that organization.
 On the other hand, the Super Admin UI allows you to administer all organizations, and global configuration such as Identity Providers, Session